All Episodes

 That won't be a problem.

-Obama will uh will see to it.
+Obama will see to it.

-And they were having a discussion about her October meeting with the Secretary of State Hillary Clinton.
+And they were having a discussion about her October meeting with the Secretary of State, Hillary Clinton.

 Let's talk about this next picture of Hillary checking you out.